shiuanC/DC-Public-Schools-analysis/README.md

 ## Research Question
-We study the impact of finance disparities on the K-12 schools in Washington D.C. before and during the COVID pandemic.
-We want to find out whether students' academic performances from 2019 to now have been affected by the varying levels of financial support that each shcool can apply.
+We will evaluate the impact of financial disparities on test scores in K-12 schools in Washington D.C. before and after the COVID-19 pandemic.
+We want to find out whether students' academic performances been affected by the varying levels of financial support that each school can apply.
+We hypothesize that a school's level of spending plays a factor in how much test scores varied; meaning that the more resources the school was able to provide, the less the math and reading scores dropped from 2019 to 2021.

 ## Data Sources [(Google Drive)](https://drive.google.com/drive/folders/1Qk-ejtFRSZE5vp1_clnRzBpCVDkI11X6?usp=sharing)